-As meditation requires you to sit still for a while it is important, that you can sustain your posture without distressing uncomfort.
-If you are a beginner in meditation you should not attempt to sit in the full lotus posture with your feet lying on your thighs because it will make your hips hurt from the very beginning.
+As meditation requires you to sit still for a while, it is important that you can sustain your posture without major discomfort.
+As a beginner, you should not attempt to sit in the full lotus position (with your feet placed on your thighs), because this will make your hips hurt right away.

-Especially as a beginner you will be very much distracted with all that kinds of pains and aches in your body.
-In my opinion it is better to seat your self as comfortable as possible (still with the straight back…) than trying to be brave.
+Especially as a beginner, you will often be distracted by all kinds of pains and aches in your body.
+In my opinion, it is better to find as comfortable a position as possible (still with your back straight…) rather than trying to be brave.
 The more you get into meditation, the more you will just notice your sensations without being distracted by them.